mjameer/spring-boot-grpc/README.md

 ### Why gRPC

 - Communication via gRPC does not work natively work out of the box for web browser
-- Used in communication between MS and used for communication between FE and BE
+- Used in communication between MS and not much used for communication between FE and BE

 ### How do Protocol Buffers Work?